 TikTok has quickly become one of the most popular social media platforms in the world, but is it worth using for your business?
 Since its launch in 2016, TikTok now has over 1 billion users, and the brand estimates the same 1 billion being active per month.
 The exposure is truly next-level.
 And while these numbers may sound intimidating or like it's too late to get in - that is certainly not the case, and you're certainly not alone.
 In fact, many business owners are now starting to see that they could be missing out on this major marketing opportunity because TikTok is so different from other social media platforms.
 And in 2021, it's new enough to get in early and create content for your brand, but also large enough so that you have an audience right away.
 The time is now, and the place to learn why is here.
+Is the For You Page for your business?
+Let's get into it.

 Here's why you should be using TikTok for your business in 2021.